Schedule Solver

 #1 Show a more comprehensive display of shifts

-Originally we were displaying shifts as AM and PM, but nursing shifts overlap and have several different start times throughout the day.
-We needed a way to show gaps and surpluses in available staff by shift window.
-This was accomplished by introducing a collapsible section listing each shift window showing the value of targeted staff - scheduled staff = delta in each table cell.
-This equation had been included in the client's makeshift solution, so we knew displaying the information this way was already familiar to our users.
+Initially, shifts were displayed using the AM and PM labels; however, due to overlaps in nursing shifts and multiple start times throughout the day, a more effective way was needed to show staff gaps and surpluses during specific shift periods.
+This was accomplished by adding a collapsible section that lists each shift window, showing the targeted staff versus the scheduled staff, with the difference represented in each table cell.
+This calculation was previously part of the client's informal solution, ensuring that presenting information this way would be familiar to our users.

 #2 Update shift error indicators

-In our first iteration we highlighted the date of each shift that was imbalanced, with priority placed on understaffed shifts in the case an AM shift had too few employees and a PM shift too many.
-After our feedback sessions we understood from nurse schedulers that it is common for shifts to be understaffed, and it wouldn't be helpful to see every day highlighted in red.
-What would be most helpful for our users is to know which shifts are overstaffed so they can reallocate those nurses.
+In our initial iteration, we highlighted the date of each imbalanced shift, prioritizing understaffed shifts when an AM shift had too few employees and a PM shift had too many.
+After our feedback sessions, we learned from nurse schedulers that understaffing in shifts is common, and highlighting every day in red wouldn't be helpful.
+What would be most useful for our users is to identify overstaffed shifts so they can reallocate those nurses.

-We tried to solve this by changing the hierarchy of alerts to place most importance on overstaffed shifts, but found this still created a lot of cognitive load and stress on our users.
-Having our users see a newly completed schedule already full of alerts and icons telling them things are wrong isn't a pleasant experience.
-Instead we opted to adjust our summary periods accordion to include the value of nurses needed along with smaller indicators to show if each window was over or understaffed.
-This way the schedulers can decide to look for information regarding staffing numbers and at a glance decide which shift widows to tackle first.
+We tried to solve this by changing the alert hierarchy to prioritize overstaffed shifts, but found this still caused a lot of cognitive load and stress for our users.
+Seeing a newly completed schedule already filled with alerts and icons indicating problems isn't a pleasant experience.
+Instead, we decided to adjust the summary periods accordion to include the number of nurses needed along with smaller indicators that show if each window is over- or understaffed.
+This way, schedulers can decide to look for staffing information and quickly determine which shift windows to address first.

 #3 Match needed skill sets